Stuart Fairchild Player Props: Reds vs. Cardinals

 Stuart Fairchild At The Plate

-- Fairchild is hitting .234 with 12 doubles, a triple, two home runs and 18 walks.
+- Fairchild has 12 doubles, a triple, two home runs and 18 walks while hitting .234.

-- In 53 games played this season, he has gone deep in just two of them.
+- In 54 games played this year, he has gone deep in only two of them.

-- In 14 games this season (26.4%), Fairchild has picked up an RBI, and in four of those games (7.5%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 14 games this year (25.9%), Fairchild has picked up an RBI, and in four of those games (7.4%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.